 ¾ cup water

 Place garlic, thyme, onion, pepper, parsley and scallion into food processor and pulse until finely chopped.
 Place seasoning mixture in a large bowl.
+Drain the water from the Codfish.
 Next, flake the codfish, then place into food processor and pulse 3 or 4 times until finely shredded.
 Add shredded codfish to the bowl with the seasoning and mix.
 Add flour and baking powder then stir to combine.
 Next, add water and stir to form a batter.

 Place canola oil in a deep sauce pan.
 The oil needs to be about 3 inches deep.
 Heat oil over a medium fire.
 When the oil is hot, use a small spoon to drop spoonfuls of batter into hot oil.
 Fry until golden brown, flipping once.
 Place on a plate covered with paper towel to drain.
 Serve warm.